ajdavis/emptysquare-hugo/emptysquare/content/parsync.md

 ![](adaptive-delay.png)
 <div style="text-align: center"><p>Adaptive: Delay</p></div>

-The system works designed: it lets latency rise to 1.5 seconds, then caps it.
+The system works as designed: it lets latency rise to 1.5 seconds, then caps it.

 # Their Evaluation